betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Free dial-in option

 For those who wish to connect audio via ordinary telphone (landline or cell), it can be convenient to provide your meeting participants with a toll-free option.
+This feature may be particularly important for international participants.
 While this feature is common across many vendor's products, enabling it typically involves additional costs.
 However, enterprise plans as part of your home organization may provide the feature.

 ## Content Sharing